I Can't Hear God’s Voice | Learning the Language of the Soul

 Feedback from Others

-Just as writers need feedback to understand and refine their craft, we too must seek feedback from others—and most importantly, from our Soul, which desires to comment on our current egoic position.
-We achieve this through careful reflection, prayer as listening to God, and diligent attentiveness.
+Just as writers need feedback to understand and refine their craft, we too must seek feedback from others, and most importantly, from our Soul, which desires to comment on our current egoic position.
+We achieve this through careful reflection, prayer as listening to God, and diligent attentiveness: these are the things that make up real spiritual focus and consciousness.
+This experiences of insight are when we spiritualize our current experience.
+This is when we are in The Kingdom of Heaven.

 Overcoming the Inner Judgment